-Research Software Engineer II (Astrophysics), Requisition #: 2023-17686
+Research Software Engineer II (Language and Intelligence), Requisition #: 2023-17996

 To apply, visit Princeton University Careers and search for the Req.
-2023-17686 under staff positions.
+2023-17996 under staff positions.

 Princeton University is seeking candidates for a new position within the fast-growing Research Software Engineering (RSE) Group.
-The successful candidate will have a strong background in software development and high-performance computing (HPC), as well as interest in numerical modeling in Astrophysics.

 The Princeton Language and Intelligence Initiative at Princeton University invites applications for a Research Software Engineer (RSE) position.
 This multidisciplinary initiative has three Research thrusts: (a) Better design, evaluation, safety and understanding of large AI models (especially language models); (b) Applications of large AI models to many academic disciplines; and (c) Studying impact of large AI models on society and the world.
 The Initiative will produce open-source software and models.